- Choose which URLs a visitor needs to use to determine whether a Page should activate on.

 From the Optimizely App, select Implementation > Pages, then click the ... icon and select Settings

 From the Experiment/Campaign Overview page, select Targeting, click the Actions menu and select View

 Use URL targeting to determine where Pages should run.
-Pages will need to be added to your campaign or experiment in order to be used as targeting.
+Pages will need to be added to your campaign or experiment for targeting.
 You can read more about Pages here.

 URL match types

-In the URL Targeting menu, you can enter URL match specifications that tell Optimizely where the experiment or Page should run.
+In the URL Targeting menu, you can enter URL match specifications that tell Optimizely Web Experimentation where the experiment or Page should run.